elvisimprsntr/siriproxy-redeye/README.md

 I can't thank enough some of very talented folks at [Stackoverflow] (http://stackoverflow.com) for helping me improve my code.
 Admittedly, I still have a lot more to learn and improve upon as this is my first SiriProxy plugin from scratch.

-I have received numerous offers to make a donation to my project to help offset the cost of hardware and for my time.
+I have received offers to make a donation to my project to help offset the cost of hardware and for my time.
 If you feel so inclined you can donate thru PayPal.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SB6A4AFSC5LFQ)